Pros and cons of going vegetarian with diabetes

 Nearly 10% of Canadians have cut meat out of their diets1—people choose to adopt a vegetarian lifestyle for a variety of reasons.
 Some want to lose weight, some care about animals, and others do it to support their health or the environment.
 For people with diabetes, a vegetarian lifestyle can take some getting used to, but it may leave you feeling more energized, lighter and happier.

 A vegetarian diet simply means going without meat.
-Some people prefer a vegan approach, which eliminates all animal products, including dairy and eggs.
+Some people prefer a vegan diet, which eliminates all animal products, including dairy and eggs.
 Whatever you decide, choosing vegetable-rich meals over meat, even a few days a week, can have health benefits.

 Pros of going vegetarian with diabetes